dlr-ve-esy/en.dash/decisions.md

 # there is a plot config which contains user overrides influencing the look and feel of single plots
 - needed for example for different plot legends in different languages

+# plot metadata is stored as a json string and is stored in the hdf5
+- metadata needs to be serialized for secure storage and json is the most common format